 Natural history is, and will always be, close to my heart.
 In the UK I was involved in natural history in all it’s branches, but I was also drawn to the microhabitat; turning over stones, rocks and other debris in hope of finding something spectacular.

 I am developing my natural history photography and as a biologist, I try and combine my skills.
 I took a basic photography course at the Gibraltar Photographic Society, and I’m always looking to advance my photographic knowledge.
 I have recently invested in a Nikon D800 and some lenses and will continue to save up for those much needed telephotos!

 Photographing the wilderness aids learning, and helps by capturing precious moments which are otherwise forgotten.
 It is an art… just like nature writing.

 I have been a Fellow of the Royal Entomological Society (FRES), and an overseas representative (2011-2012) of The Society for the History of Natural History.
 I am currently a Fellow of the Linnean Society of London (FLS, 1999 – present).
 I am also a member of the Society of Biology (MSB) and currently on their CPD programme towards Chartered Biologist (CBiol) status.
-I would like to work towards the Royal Photographic Licenciate, but most importantly is to take great photos and capture nature.

 I have also had the pleasure of a brief meeting with the humble, inspirational and great naturalist Sir David Attenborough at his Wallace lecture.
 I’ll never forget that!